epfl-lara/welder/doc/Tutorial.md

 ![∀ n >= 0.
 1 + 2 + ... + n = n * (n + 1) / 2](images/tutorial-formula.png)

-We will introduce all concepts needed as we go along.
 This tutorial can be followed along in the Scala interpreter.

 #### IMPORTANT NOTE ####

-This tutorial assumes a some level of familiarity with Inox.
-If you are unfamiliar with it, we encourage you to check out the [Inox tutorial](https://github.com/epfl-lara/inox/blob/master/doc/tutorial.md) before you dive in Welder!
+This tutorial assumes some level of familiarity with Inox.
+If you are unfamiliar with it, we strongly advise you to check the [Inox tutorial](https://github.com/epfl-lara/inox/blob/master/doc/tutorial.md) before you dive into this one!

 Definition of the sum function
 ------------------------------

-The first step is to define a program containing the sum function.
+Our first step is to define the sum function, and package it into program.
 To do so, we use Inox directly.
-If you are familiar with Inox, nothing new for you here!
+Since you are already familiar with Inox, there's nothing new for you here!

 ```scala
 import inox._